Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 Welcome to the fourth — and thankfully final — game of the NFL preseason, in which it’s only the games within the game that matter, players getting one last shot to show they deserve to make it on the initial 53-man roster.
 Teams must now cut their rosters from 90 to 53 by Saturday at 1 p.m.

-Here are a few thoughts on what stood out in Seattle’s 17-15 win over the Raiders, which left the Seahawks with a 3-1 record to end the preseason (who knows what that means — Seattle went 0-4 last year before going 10-6 in the regular season).
+Here are a few thoughts on what stood out in Seattle’s 17-15 victory over the Raiders, which left the Seahawks with a 3-1 record to end the preseason (though who knows what that means — Seattle went 0-4 last year before going 10-6 in the regular season).

 Geno sews up backup QB job — assuming he’s healthy